n-fisher/cookiecutter-rimworld-mod-development/README.md

    - `Create blank XML files` (yes/no)
 6. `Create and Open Folder`
 7. In the Solution Explorer pane double click your `ModName.sln` file
-8. In the Solution Explorer pane right click `RimWorldWin64` and then click `Set as StartUp Project`

 # Basic Features